Bad Cavalry Apologetics - Part 4: Satan is called god of this world

 Conclusion - Therefore, the Protestant biblical interpretation contains contradictions

-When Isaiah declares that no god was formed, he speaks of true deities worthy of worship - the capital-G God who alone exists by nature.
+When Isaiah declares that no god was formed, he speaks of true deities worthy of worship - the capital-'G' God who alone exists by nature.
 When Paul describes Satan as the 'god of this world,' he's not making a claim about Satan's fundamental nature, but rather describing his temporary authority over fallen creation.
-This language would have resonated clearly with Paul's audience in Corinth, where the culture was familiar with the concept of lesser divine figures wielding limited authority.
-Just as calling someone a 'retail king' acknowledges their influence in commerce without suggesting actual royalty, Paul's description of Satan acknowledges his limited power without elevating him to the status of true deity.
+This language would have resonated clearly with Paul's audience in Corinth, where the culture was already familiar with the concept of lesser divine figures wielding limited authority given it's religious pluralism - or diversity of religions.
+It's similar to describing someone as a 'retail king' is an acknowledgement of their influence in commerce (even if only rhetorically) without suggesting actual royalty, Paul's description of Satan acknowledges his limited power without elevating him to the status of true deity.

 Response: Identifying the Fatal Flaw

-Anderson engages in rhetorical sleight of hand by deliberately misusing linguistic flexibility.
+Anderson's rhetorical sleight of hand deliberately misuses linguistic flexibility.
 Like a magician who shows you the card you expect while hiding the actual card, Anderson presents biblical terms as though they carry the same meaning across different contexts when he knows this isn't the case.
-By ignoring context and semantic range - fundamental principles of Protestant biblical interpretation - he creates an artificial contradiction through verbal misdirection.
+By ignoring context and semantic range - fundamental principles of Protestant biblical interpretation, he then creates an artificial contradiction through verbal misdirection.
+It's diabolically clever, and deceptive.